 The Group's accounting policy on derivatives and related disclosures are shown in note 2 (q) and note 23 respectively.
-Assessment of recoverability of deferred tax assets

-The Group has a significant amount of deferred tax asset both recognized and unrecognized mainly from unused tax losses, unutilised capital allowances and collective impairment of loans and advances.
+Assessment of recoverability of deferred tax assets The Group has a significant amount of deferred tax asset both recognized and unrecognized mainly from unused tax losses, unutilised capital allowances and collective impairment of loans and advances.
 The Group's determination of the recoverability of deferred tax assets involves significant judgment and high estimation uncertainty as management supports the recoverability of the deferred tax assets mainly with projections which contain estimates of future taxable income.

-Procedures

-Our procedures included the following:

-- We assessed the components that gave rise to the deferred tax asset to determine whether they were valid in line with the requirements of the accounting standards and tax laws. - We further assessed management's forecasts of future taxable profits by checking that assumptions used in the Group's projection of taxable income were in line with the Group's historical performance, the business model and the Group's future plans.
+Procedures Our procedures included the following: • We assessed the components that gave rise to the deferred tax asset to determine whether they were valid in line with the requirements of the accounting standards П and tax laws.
+We further assessed management's forecasts of future taxable profits by checking that assumptions used in the Group's projection of taxable income were in line with the Group's historical performance, the business model and the Group's future plans.
 The Group's accounting policy on deferred tax is shown in note 2 (j (ii)).

-Information Other than the Financial Statements and Audit Report thereon

-The Directors are responsible for the other information which comprises the Directors' report, Statement of Directors' responsibilities, Corporate governance report, Audit Committee report, Management Certification on Financial Statements and Other national disclosure which we obtained prior to the date of the audit report, but does not include the consolidated and separate financial statements and our audit report thereon.
-Other information also includes information about FCMB Group Plc, the Introduction archives of the Founder, Chairman's statement, Managing Director's report, 2016 awards won, Operating Companies performance highlights, Sustainability report, Board evaluation report, Notice of Annual General Meeting and list of branches which would be obtained after the date of the auditors' report.

-Our opinion on the consolidated and separate financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the consolidated financial and separate statements. our responsibility is to read the other information and in doing so, consider whether the other information is materially inconsistent with the consolidated and separate financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+Information Other than the Financial Statements and Audit Report thereon " I to the athor information which combined the report, Statement of Directors responsibilities, Solphing Statements and Other Committee report, Management Certification on Financial Statements and Other Committee report, Management Certification on Financial Statements and Other Committee report, Management Certification on Financial Statements and Other Committee report, Management Certification on Financial Statements and Other Committee report, Management Certification on Financial Statements and Other Committee report, Management Certification on Financial Statements and Other Committee report, Management Certification on Financial Statements and Other Committee report, Management Certification on Financial Statements and Other Committee report, Management Certification on Financial Statements and Other Committee report, Management Certification on Financial Statements and Other Committee report, Management Certification on Financial Statements and Other Certification on not include the consolidated and separate mandal objects.
+Supplied the thereon.
+Other information also includes information about FCMB Group Plc, the thereon.
+Other information also includes information about FCMB Group Plc, the thereon.
+Other information also includes information about FCMB Group Plc, the thereon.
+Other information are formation about FCMB Group Plc, the thereon.
+Other information also includes information about FCMB Group Plc, the thereon.
+Other information also includes information about FCMB Group Plc, the thereon.
+Other information also includes information about FCMB Group Plc, the thereon.
+Other information also includes information about FCMB Group Plc, the thereon.
+Other information also includes information about FCMB Group Plc, the thereon.
+Board evaluation report, Notice of Arridal Constant Our opinion on the consolidated and separate financial statements does not other information and we do not express any form of assurance conclusion thereon.
+In connection with our audit of the consolidated and separate financial statements, our responsibility is to read the other information and in doing so, consider whether the other information is materially inconsistent with the consolidated and separate financial statements or our knowledge obtained in the audit or otherwise appears to be Statements of ser wise and materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.